antonkurenkov/hub-builder/README.md

        alt="tweet button" title="👍Share Jina with your friends on Twitter"></img>
 </a>

-Jina Hub is an open-registry for hosting immutable Jina components via container images.
-It enables users to ship, and exchange their best-practice across various Jina search applications.
+Jina Hub Builder is an app for building user generated pod images, testing and pushing them to docker hub.

 ![](.github/.README_images/hub-demo.gif)